Kozea/WeasyPrint/docs/first_steps.rst

   the *filename* parameter in a *Content-Disposition* header

-If a ``file_obj`` is given, the resource will be closed automatically by the function internally used by WeasyPrint to retreive data.
+If a ``file_obj`` is given, the resource will be closed automatically by the function internally used by WeasyPrint to retrieve data.

 .. _Flask-Weasyprint: https://github.com/Kozea/Flask-WeasyPrint
 .. _Flask: https://flask.pocoo.org/